googleapis/google-cloud-ruby/AUTHENTICATION.md

 ## Creating a Service Account

-Gcloud aims to make authentication as simple as possible.
+The gcloud-ruby library aims to make authentication as simple as possible.
 Google Cloud requires a **Project ID** and **Service Account Credentials** to connect to the APIs.
 To create a service account:

 1. Visit the [Google Developers Console Projects page](https://console.developers.google.com/project).
 1. Create a new project or click on an existing project that you wish to use.